 - The Generation stage.

-Solar costs in the world have dropped considerably over the last few years, making it a good incentive for those who want to shift to solar energy.
-As for Dubai homes, a single answer to the exact cost is unavailable since installing solar panels depends on the size of the house and the energy consumption.
+Solar costs around the world have dropped significantly over the last few years as the technology has improved and demand has skyrocketed.
+As for Dubai homes, a single answer to the exact cost is tough to calculate since installing solar panels depends on the size of the house and the energy consumption.

-The costs of operating solar panels in households will continue to drop as more and more contractors enter the market.
+The costs of operating solar panels in households will continue to drop as more and more providers enter the market.

 Other costs to be considered when installing solar panels are:

-- Cleaning cost: Because of dust, solar panels need to be cleaned every 15 days
+- Cleaning cost: Because of dust, solar panels need to be cleaned every 15 days.
+Options for this include automated machines or manual cleaning through specialised cleaning services

 - Installation of the meter that measures the electricity generated by the PV system from DEWA as part of the one-off connection fees (1,500AED)